Skip to main content

 The build command requires root privileges in many cases as image-builder needs access to loopback devices and mount.

-By default the build command uses the same distribution and version as the host system, you can pass another distribution and version with the --distro argument:
+By default the build command uses the same distribution and version as the host system, you can pass another distribution and version with the --distro argument.
+Note that image types are per-distribution, names might be different between them; you can find all supported image types for a distribution by using the image-builder list command.

 # ... progress ...